 The SAP theorem (Safety - Availability - Partition tolerance) is the fundamental analog result that captures the inherent limitations of distributing the secrets of a client:

-Any distributed client secret storage system, in the face of a perceived 50-50 split, can either protect against key theft or key loss, but not both.
+Any distributed client secret storage system, in the face of a perceived 50-50 split (where the system cannot distinguish between a network partition and node failure), can either protect against key theft or key loss, but not both.

 SAP theorem for two nodes